BPAS provides vasectomy on a self-funded basis and also has contracts with the NHS in some areas.

 Getting the all clear

-It can take up to 7 months before some men get the all clear.
+It can take up to 7 months before some men receive the all clear.

 On very rare occasions, a small number of immobile sperm remain in the sample.
 No pregnancies have been reported in these rare cases.
 If this happens, you will be given a ‘special clearance’ letter that confirms that the procedure was successful.